semanticarts/gist/docs/gistStyleGuide.md

 These conventions apply to both data and taxonomy terms.

-- Leading underscore
+- A leading underscore.
-- An infix consisting of the name of the class that is the *most specific rigid* class the instance belongs to
+- An infix indicating the type of the instance.
+As a rule of thumb, this is the *most specific rigid* class the instance belongs to, but there are exceptions where this is not viable (see below).
-- A single underscore
+- A single underscore.
-- The name of the instance, with spaces and hyphens replaced by underscores (no camelcasing) and only alphanumeric characters and underscores allowed
+- The name of the instance, with spaces and hyphens replaced by underscores (no camelcasing) and only alphanumeric characters and underscores allowed.
-- Leave case as it is
+- Leave case as it is,

-A "rigid" class is one that the instance inherently belongs; it is part of the essence of the object, which would not be the same object if it did not belong to this class.
-A non-rigid class may be temporary and/or express a role or relationship; for example, `Child`, `Patient`, `Employee`.
+A *rigid* class is one that the instance inherently belongs; it is part of the essence of the object, which would not be the same object if it did not belong to this class.
+A non-rigid class may be temporary and/or express a role or relationship; for example, `Patient`, `Employee`, `Spouse`.
 The notion of rigid classes originates in [OntoClean](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.99.7618&rep=rep1&type=pdf).

-The "most specific rigid" class is the rigid class that the instance most directly belongs to.
+The *most specific rigid* class is the rigid class that the instance most directly belongs to.

-For example, given the class hierarchy `Living Thing` > `Person` > `Student`, where the first two classes are rigid and the third is not, the name for Sir Tim Berners-Lee is `_Person_Sir_Tim_Berners_Lee`.
+For example, given the class hierarchy `Living Thing` > `Person` > `Professor`, where the first two classes are rigid and the third is not, the name for Sir Tim Berners-Lee is `_Person_Sir_Tim_Berners_Lee`.

+Exceptions to this guideline arise may arise in IRI minting during data transformation.
+Based on how the data is presented, it is often difficult or cumbersome to know the most specific type of an instance, so one can fall back on a higher-level class.
+E.g., `_Magnitude_` rather than `_Duration_`.

+Note: As of version 12.0.0, gist itself does not itself follow the infix convention, though it does use the leading underscore.
+This is under consideration for a future update.

 Labels
 -----